 Enjoy the good life with oodles of Gallic style in Charente-Maritime when you stay at Cognac No. 22 , a gorgeous gite farmhouse.
-Located in beautiful countryside, close to the stunning Atlantic coast, surrounded by vineyards and fields this is a quintessential gite holiday in a quintessentially French region.
+Located in beautiful countryside, close to the stunning Atlantic coast, surrounded by vineyards and fields in a quintessentially French region.
 Enjoy the freshest seafood, seasonal local produce and of course the world famous Cognac, combined with days out on the beach and visits to historic towns and picturesque villages.

 Cognac No. 22 is a beautiful, fully renovated 4-bedroom farmhouse in the rural village of Louzignac near Cognac.
 It’s surrounded by fields, vines and in the summer, sunflowers.
 Close to the tranquil Charente River, it’s just minutes from the historic market towns of Rouillac and Matha.
 Louzignac is ideally situated for trips to Cognac, St Jean D’Angely, La Rochelle, Ile de Ré, Saintes and Angouleme.
 Bordeaux and even Saint-Emilion, or Riberac in Dordogne, are within easy reach.
 It really is in the most superb location.